 The Hill Country Ride for AIDS is for all levels of participants – new riders, occasional riders, and seasoned cyclists.
 The spirit of the event is that it’s a ride, not a race.
 Everyone is welcome.
 Some ride to honor a loved one.
 Some seek a physical challenge and want to achieve more than they ever thought they could.
 Others look to do something really big to help people living with AIDS.
 It is the most successful single day AIDS ride in the country.
 And it is the largest HIV/AIDS fundraiser in Central Texas.

 The Hill Country Ride for AIDS would not happen without the dedication and hard work of our volunteer Production Team and our incredible Board of Directors.
-The numerous hours that the both the Production Team and Board provides enable us to keep expenses to a minimum.
-We are honored to work with these amazing groups all year not only to make the Hill Country Ride for AIDS the best it can be, but also to make sure the money raised goes to help those who need it most.
+The numerous hours that both the Production Team and Board provides enable us to keep expenses to a minimum.
+We are honored to work with these amazing groups all year not only to make the Hill Country Ride for AIDS the best it can be and raise funds to help those who need it most.

 Join us for the 22nd Annual Ride on April 24th, 2021.